 Currently, a Harmful Algal Bloom Task Force comprised of representatives from the Virginia Department of Health, Virginia Institute of Marine Science (VIMS), Virginia Department of Environmental Quality (DEQ), the Marine Resource Commission, and Old Dominion University, is tasked with identifying, monitoring, and researching HABs in an attempt to improve the water quality of the Chesapeake Bay.
 They focus on Virginia’s Chesapeake Bay, the James River, the York River, the Elizabeth River, and Mobjack Bay.

-The HAB Task Force maintains 20 fixed testing stations throughout the region where various water quality parameters (e.g. chlorophyll-a content, salinity, temperature, turbidity), genetic molecular analysis, and HAB/phytoplankton identification tests are conducted monthly from May to November (VECOS).
-Additionally, a 24 hour HAB Hotline has been established for community members to report suspicious colors, smells or fish kills.
+The HAB Task Force maintains 20 fixed testing stations throughout the region where various water quality parameters (chlorophyll-a content, salinity, temperature and turbidity), genetic molecular analysis, and HAB/phytoplankton identification tests are conducted monthly from May to November (VECOS).
+Additionally, a 24 hour HAB hotline has been established for community members to report suspicious colors, smells or fish kills.
 When a HAB is detected or reported, the response team collects samples that are analyzed at different institutions depending on the nature of the report.
 Then, VA Health Department determines future actions based on guidelines set by the Clean Water Act and State of VA Water Quality Standards.

 While these resources exist, the total area of the Bay is too large to continuously monitor fully, and current methods do not allow for the desired real-time monitoring of the area.
-A more efficient, cost-effective method of identifying and studying HABS is necessary to assist local, state, and federal agencies and research institutions with their efforts to protect the Chesapeake Bay.
+A more efficient, cost-effective method of identifying and studying HABs is necessary to assist local, state, and federal agencies and research institutions in their efforts to protect the Chesapeake Bay.

 Our goal is to provide a method of identifying HABs in real time to our various partner organizations.
-Building upon a foundation laid by the Virginia Water Resources project of NASA DEVELOP, we integrate Landsat 8, Aqua MODIS, and historical in-situ data to create a python tool that highlights high concentrations of chlorophyll in the Chesapeake Bay and its estuaries.
+Building upon the work done by the Virginia Water Resources project from summer 2015 of NASA DEVELOP, we integrate Landsat 8, Aqua MODIS, and historical in-situ data to create a python tool that highlights high concentrations of chlorophyll in the Chesapeake Bay and its estuaries.
 With this tool, our users will be able to locate and monitor the timing, magnitude, duration, and frequency of HABs quickly and efficiently.
 This project addresses NASA’s Earth Science Water Resources application area and aligns with the goals of Executive Order 13508 to target resources, define tools, strengthen scientific support for decision making, and develop focused and coordinated research programs to improve water quality of the Chesapeake Bay.

 III.
 Methodology